“Long term focus and direct conservative advice are the critical aspects to being a trusted advisor for private and family businesses.”

 Over his career, Christian has built a substantial network of public company CEO’s across a wide variety of industries.
 These CEO relationships have been a pivotal part of his ability to provide a differentiated level of advice and value-add to his private company relationships to facilitate such things as board participation, strategic advice and transaction related work.

-Christian Schiller is a Managing Director at Cascadia Capital and is responsible for sourcing and executing buy-side and sell-side M&A, equity and debt private placement, and strategic advisory transactions with private and public companies in the middle market.
+Christian Schiller is a Managing Director at Cascadia Capital responsible for new client origination, channel partner relationships, Cascadia brand and marketing, and mentoring our rising stars.
 Christian is also a very active participant and leader in the family business segment across the Pacific Northwest, working proactively with family business leaders to facilitate various strategic initiatives.
-With over 20 years of investment banking experience, Christian has closed over 100 transactions in a variety of industries across the U.S. and globally.
+With over 22 years of investment banking experience, Christian has closed over 100 transactions in a variety of industries across the U.S. and globally.

 Prior to joining Cascadia in 2004, Schiller was Managing Director for Cook Associates in Chicago where he focused on private equity transactions with private and family held companies.
 Previously, he was Vice President of Business Development with Maxim Partners, a Chicago-based private equity group.